Effective Date: January 1, 2021

 - Inferences drawn from any of the above information.

-Sales of California Personal Information
+Sales and Sharing of California Personal Information

 Your Rights and Choices with Respect to California Personal Information